 capital formation and accumulation

-For a country to be able to accumulate more capital, there must be increase in savings and a reduction in consumption of consumer goods.
+For a country to be able to accumulate more capital, there must be an increase in savings and a reduction in the consumption of consumer goods.

 The rate of economic development of any country is directly related to the rate of capital formation.
 In most advanced countries like Britain, Japan and the United States of America, stocks of capital are high as a result of high rate of capital formation whereas in many developing countries of the world,